by

 As well as AmazonBasics and the Kindle brand, Amazon.com has three more "house" or "private" labels.
 The "Pike Street" and "Pinzon" ranges are made up of kitchen and household goods while "Strathwood" covers garden furniture.

-speculation suggests "Pinzon" is named after Vicente Yanez Pinzon, a Spanish explorer who discovered an estuary of the Amazon River.
-We guess "Pike Street" is named after the
+As far as the names go, speculation suggests "Pinzon" is named after Vicente Yanez Pinzon, a Spanish explorer who discovered an estuary of the Amazon River.
+We guess "Pike Street" is named after the Seattle location, but aren't sure where "Strathwood" comes in.
+If you have an idea then shout it out in the comments below.

 No comments: